Why do my FITS files appear in black and white?

 I can't open my raw files in Photoshop

-The raw files created by STELLINA are delivered in FITS format.
-This format is specific to astrophotography and needs to be processed a specific way than only experienced amateur astronomers will know how to perform.
-If you do not have the necessary ...
+The raw files created by STELLINA are delivered in FITS and TIFF formats.
+These formats are specific to astrophotography and need to be processed in a specific way that only experienced amateur astronomers will know how to perform.
+If you do not have ...